FCAI-B/db/README.md

 # DB

-The above file has been updated.
+- The above file has been updated, including the 22 October lecturer.
+- The demo in the lecturer will be added soon.

 <!--
 ## Lectures